uni-medical/UniMedVL/README.md

 ## 📚 Introduction

-We introduce **UniMedVL**, the first unified medical foundation model for seamless multimodal understanding and generation.
-UniMedVL is distinguished by four key innovations:
+We introduce **UniMedVL**, the unified medical foundation model for seamless multimodal understanding and generation.
+Four key innovations distinguish UniMedVL:

 - **Unified Observation-Knowledge-Analysis Architecture:** UniMedVL sets itself apart from prior medical AI models by following a clinically-inspired three-level framework that mirrors how physicians process medical information, enabling both understanding and generation within a single architecture.